Is a Pre-packaged Bankruptcy an Option for My Business?

 Do I really need a bankruptcy attorney?

-If your company is in dire financial straits and you are considering filing for bankruptcy, working with a bankruptcy attorney can take a load of your shoulders.
+If your company is in dire financial straits, perhaps a pre-packaged bankruptcy is an option.
+If not a pre-packaged bankruptcy, maybe a traditional Chapter 11.
+Either way, a bankruptcy attorney can take a load of your shoulders.
 An experienced bankruptcy attorney will be there to assist and guide you through the process.
-Look for a bankruptcy attorney with a good track record and will make sure you do not get into further trouble with the court or your creditors.
-Contact Karina Lucid, one of the best bankruptcy attorneys in New Jersey, for a free initial case consultation.
+Contact Karina Lucid for a free initial case consultation.